yunuskorkmaz/docs.tr-tr/docs/framework/network-programming/how-to-configure-network-tracing.md

 ## <a name="configure-network-tracing"></a>Ağ izlemeyi yapılandırma

-Ağ izlemesini yapılandırmak için aşağıdaki satırları uygun yapılandırma dosyasına ekleyin.
+Ağ izlemeyi yapılandırmak için, uygun yapılandırma dosyasına aşağıdaki satırları ekleyin.
 Bu ayarların değerleri ve seçenekleri aşağıdaki tablolarda açıklanmıştır.

 ```xml
 <configuration>